 Personal accident insurance is recommended as extracurricular activities, however well supervised, inevitably carry a small risk of accidental injury.

 Is transport provided to/from the course and concert?

 Transport to Dame Alice Owen’s School in time for the start of the course is a parental responsibility, as is the collection of participants at the end of the concert on Sunday 30 October 2022.

 For residential students, local travel between the residential centre and Dame Alice Owen’s School, is included in the course fee.

-Travel for all students (residential and non-residential) from Dame Alice Owen’s School to St John's Smith Square, London on Sunday 31 October 2021 is included in the course fee.
+Travel for all students (residential and non-residential) from Dame Alice Owen’s School to Cadogan Hall, London on Sunday 30 October 2022 is included in the course fee.